Welcome to the website of Novelist and Playwright Daniel C. Lorti

 Continually seeking and waiting patiently for representation he resolved not to let grass grow under his feet and turned to a third genre and wrote The Mulligan, a romantic fantasy.
 It included an acclaimed two-man play, An Interview with Bobby Jones, Jr., a humorous and ironic interview of the legendary golfer whose accomplishments took him to the top of the sports world.
 As it was in completion, he became noticed and represented by the Loiacono Literary Agency.

-Lorti’s fourth novel, The Business End, is a sequel to the first Jim Factor novel and takes the reader into the shadowy world of arms dealing and the Russian mafia organizations vying for power and dominance.
-The fifth novel, Knights of Honor, is a sequel to the first well-received historical fiction novel involving Jean Termonde.
-Knights in Action, the third Jean Termonde-based novel, continues the series and, presently, is at work on his seventh book.
+Lorti’s fourth novel, The Business End, became a sequel to the first Jim Factor novel taking the reader into the shadowy world of arms dealing and the Russian mafia organizations vying for power and dominance.
+The fifth novel Knights of Honor is a sequel to the first well-received historical fiction The Avignon Legacy involving a knight, Jean Termonde.
+It was followed by Knights in Action, the third in the series and, in turn, the fourth, The Neptune Project.

 In between the novels, The Writer’s Tool Box was written featuring a clear, precise, and inclusive guide for aspiring, beginning and accomplished writers and has garnished wide-acceptance in classes and writing conferences.